Masai Ujiri: Denver Nuggets

 Ujiri returned to the Nuggets in 2010, as general manager and executive vice president in charge of basketball operations.
 With this post, Ujiri became the first African general manager in major American sports.

+Ujiri was instrumental in the package that sent all-star Carmelo Anthony to the New York Knicks for Danilo Gallinari, Wilson Chandler, Raymond Felton, Timofey Mozgov, and several draft picks.
+One of those draft picks would turn out to be Jamal Murray from the 2016 NBA Draft.

 After putting together a Nuggets’ roster that won 57 games, the most in Denver's NBA history, Ujiri was named the 2013 NBA Executive of the Year.
 He is the only non-American ever to win the award.

 Toronto Raptors

 On May 31, 2013, Ujiri signed a 5-year, $15 million deal to become executive vice president and general manager of the Toronto Raptors, replacing Colangelo in that capacity.
-One of his first moves as Raptors GM was to trade away Andrea Bargnani to the New York Knicks.
+Two of his first moves as Raptors GM was to trade away Andrea Bargnani to the New York Knicks and Rudy Gay to the Sacramento Kings.
 During Ujiri's tenure as general manager, the Raptors, led by the backcourt duo of Kyle Lowry and DeMar DeRozan, returned to the playoffs in 2014.
 On April 19, 2014, at a fan rally prior to Game 1 of the first-round Eastern Conference playoff series against the Brooklyn Nets, Ujiri shouted, "Fuck Brooklyn!" to the gathered crowd from the stage.
 Ujiri apologized during halftime of Game 1, stating: "wrong choice of words.
 I apologize to kids out there and to the Brooklyn guys."
 NBA Commissioner Adam Silver fined Ujiri $25,000.

 On April 18, 2015, at a fan rally before the playoff series between the Washington Wizards and the Raptors, in response to comments from Wizards guard Paul Pierce that the Raptors don't have the "it" factor, Ujiri shouted to the gathered crowd, "We don't give a s--t about 'it!'"
 NBA Commissioner Adam Silver fined Ujiri $35,000 and the Raptors organization another $25,000.
 Ujiri apologized for his comments saying, "I will choose my words more carefully in the future."